Paulette-Zaldivar-Flores/Paulette-Zaldivar-Flores/README.md

 <br>

-<h3> 👩🏽‍💻 About Me </h3> Hi my name is Paulette I am a frontend developer with over a decade of teaching experience.
-I am a developer with a proven ability to collaborate effectively in a team to produce clean and effective applications.
-In a team, I am the person that you would be comfortable asking for help any time.
-As a results driven, detail oriented individual I apply my coding, management and communication skills to a variety of web development projects.
-I am passionate about how users experience technology through my programming knowledge.
-I am ready to apply my passion of bringing ideas to life to an inclusive team that fosters professional growth, empathy and creativity.
-Feel free to contact me.
+<h3> 👩🏽‍💻 About Me </h3> Hey there!
+My name is Paulette, and I'm not just your average frontend developer.
+With over a decade of teaching experience under my belt, I bring a unique perspective to the table.
+I thrive on collaborating effectively with teams, and I've got a proven track record of producing clean and impressive applications.

+One thing you can count on is that I'm always there to lend a helping hand.
+You can feel comfortable approaching me for assistance at any time.
+I'm results-driven and pay close attention to the details, ensuring that my coding, management, and communication skills are put to good use in every web development project I tackle.

+But it doesn't stop there.
+I'm genuinely passionate about creating exceptional user experiences through my programming knowledge.
+I believe that technology should be a seamless and enjoyable part of our lives, and I'm excited to contribute to that vision.

+What truly motivates me is the opportunity to bring ideas to life.
+I'm seeking an inclusive team that values professional growth, empathy, and creativity.
+If that sounds like your team, I'm ready to jump in and make a positive impact.

+So don't hesitate to reach out to me.
+I'm here, eager to connect and explore how we can work together to create something amazing.
 <br>
 <br>